-The carrying value of intangible assets as at 30 June 2017 was \$15.5 million (33% of total assets).
+The carrying value of intangible assets as at 30 June 2018 was \$16.9 million (30% of total assets).

-Capitalised development costs represents a key audit matter as product development is core to the Group's operations and it is the key asset on the Group's consolidated statement of financial position.
-This involves judgement to determine whether the costs meet the capitalisation criteria in accordance with Australian Accounting Standard - AASB 138 Intangible Assets.
+Capitalised development costs was a key audit matter as product development is core to the Group's operations and it is the key asset on the Group's consolidated statement of financial position.
+This involves judgement to determine whether the costs meet the capitalisation criteria in accordance with Australian Accounting Standards.